 Appoint your directors at an organizational meeting before you submit the Articles of Incorporation.
 This is also a chance to address other administrative startup tasks, like writing bylaws and detailing a share structure.

 Your Wisconsin corporation must designate a registered agent to receive legal mail (service of process) and other official communication on its behalf.
-This must be a person or company with a legal Wisconsin residence.
-The registered agent must have the same address as the registered office where any formal correspondence is sent.
+This must be a person or company with a legal residence.
+Your Wisconsin registered agent must have the same address as the registered office where any formal correspondence is sent.

-While you can be your own registered agent, beware that this information is a matter of public record — and you likely don’t want lawsuits being served to your home or place of business.
+As a business owner, you can be your own registered agent, but beware that this information is a matter of public record and you likely won’t want lawsuits being served at your home or place of business.

-With the above boxes on your checklist ticked, you can file your Wisconsin Articles of Incorporation.
-This is the term for the official paperwork you submit to the state to establish your corporation.
+Next, you can file your Wisconsin Articles of Incorporation.
+This is the term for the official paperwork you send to the state to establish your corporation.
 In some states, it’s called the Certificate of Incorporation.

-You can file the Articles of Incorporation online via the State of Wisconsin Department of Financial Institutions online portal.
-You may have already created an account to complete previous steps, like registering a trade name.
-You can also file by mail; you’ll need to include an additional copy if you do so.
+You can file the Articles of Incorporation via the state’s Department of Financial Institutions online portal.
+You may have already created an account to complete the previous steps, like registering a trade name.
+You can also file by mail, but you’ll need to include an additional copy if you do so.

-You will need the following information to complete the paperwork:
+You will need the following information to do the paperwork:

-You will have to pay a nonrefundable filing fee of $100.
+You will have to pay a nonrefundable fee of $100.

-Corporate bylaws guide how your corporation is run.
+Corporate bylaws will guide how your corporation will be run.
 They provide a point of reference in moments of uncertainty and can help dispel disagreements.
-Although Wisconsin doesn’t require you to file your bylaws, you should draft them before submitting the Articles of Incorporation.
+Although Wisconsin doesn’t require you to file your bylaws, you should put them together before submitting the Articles of Incorporation.
 You can do this when you hold your organizational meeting naming the corporate directors.